We are

 As the leader of our Voting Rights Initiatives team, Clara strategizes and develops programs and projects that inspire action following our organization’s mission, values, and strategic plan.
 That includes (but isn’t limited to) directing nonpartisan election education and outreach strategies; building a leadership infrastructure to recruit and maintain a robust volunteer base of statewide voting rights advocates who are trained and ready to support Civic Nebraska’s mission; and overseeing a grassroots advocacy and political engagement infrastructure for voter contact and get-out-the-vote activities.

 A native of Crete, Clara earned a bachelor’s degree in management and leadership education from Nebraska U. in 2015 and is pursuing a Master of Public Health at New York University.
-For a decade, she served nonprofits in Colorado, including a family resource center, a local domestic violence advocacy provider, and an intervention program addressing health outcomes’ social determinants.
+For a decade, she served nonprofits in Colorado, including a family resource center, a local domestic violence advocacy provider, and an intervention program addressing the social determinants of health outcomes.

-While she and her family enjoyed having mountains in the backyard for skiing and rivers next door for rafting adventures, Clara and her husband David and their young children are delighted to be near family in Nebraska.
+Clara and her husband and their young children are delighted to be near family in Nebraska.
 She enjoys crocheting, reading, woodworking, and jewelry-making in her spare time.

 Mike Forsythe